mahtokamal/Cyber_Security_Interviews/cyber_terminology.md

 ⚙️ How a Proxy Server Works<br>
 🔄 Step-by-Step Process:<br>

-👉 You send a request (e.g., “open www.google.com”) to the proxy server instead of directly to the Internet.
+👉 You send a request (e.g., “open www.google.com”) to the proxy server instead of directly to the Internet.<br>
-👉 The proxy server evaluates your request based on its rules (security, filtering, caching).
+👉 The proxy server evaluates your request based on its rules (security, filtering, caching).<br>
-👉 It forwards the request to the target server (Google, in this case).
+👉 It forwards the request to the target server (Google, in this case).<br>
-👉 The response (Google’s webpage) returns to the proxy.
+👉 The response (Google’s webpage) returns to the proxy.<br>
-👉 The proxy passes it back to you.
+👉 The proxy passes it back to you.<br>

 During this process:<br>
 - The target website sees the proxy’s IP, not yours.